-Choosing a Cruise: For your first cruise, you may need help in matching your lifestyle and budget with a cruise line and destination.
+For your first cruise, you might need help in matching your lifestyle and budget with a cruise line and destination.
 Choosing a cruise is not the same as picking a hotel or flight, as there are many more options to consider.

 Remember, you won't just be using the ship as a home base, like you do with a hotel; it will be your home, restaurant and entertainment venue for a week or more.
 The right ship and itinerary can make your vacation that much more enjoyable -- and an agent can help you determine the best selection for your tastes.
 In addition, an agent can answer any questions or assuage any apprehensions you might have about taking a cruise for the first time.

-Shopping for Great Deals: Contrary to what you might expect, travel agents may actually be able to get you better deals than Internet retailers or even the cruise lines themselves.
+Contrary to what you might expect, travel agents might actually be able to get you better deals than internet retailers or even the cruise lines themselves.
 The best travel agents have access to discounted group rates and exclusive cruise pricing that's not found anywhere else.
 In addition, agents occasionally give you extra value on your booking -- such as prepaid gratuities, a free bottle of Champagne or onboard credit -- to sweeten the deal.
 And if the price of your cruise drops after you book, a good agent will notice and refund you the difference in fare.
 Finally, as cruise lines pay agent commissions, you don't have to worry about paying extra for their planning services.

 So how do you find the right travel agent for you?
 Look for the following:

-Training and Credentials: Many agents become accredited cruise counselors through CLIA's Cruise Academy or take courses through the different cruise lines to become more expert at selling their products.
+Many agents become accredited cruise counselors through CLIA's Cruise Academy or take courses through the different cruise lines to become more expert at selling their products.
 Inquire whether the agent has attended any of these training programs.
-In addition, you can look for affiliations with the National Association of Cruise Oriented Agencies (NACOA), Better Business Bureau (BBB), American Society of Travel Agents (ASTA) or even the American Automobile Association (AAA).
+In addition, you can look for affiliations with the National Association of Cruise Oriented Agencies (NACOA), Better Business Bureau (BBB), American Society of Travel Agents (ASTA) or even AAA.

-Inventory/Niche: If you're interested in a specific type of cruising (such as river cruising or luxury travel), look for agencies that specialize in the line or type of cruising you prefer.
+If you're interested in a specific type of cruising (such as river cruising or luxury travel), look for agencies that specialize in the line or type of cruising you prefer.
 They'll often have more complete knowledge of your choices than a generalist.
-For example, if you want to cruise one of Europe's rivers in an intimate barge or riverboat, you may not want to book with an agent who specializes in selling holidays on 3,000-person mega-ships.
+For example, if you want to cruise one of Europe's rivers in an intimate riverboat, you might not want to book with an agent who specializes in selling holidays on 3,000-person mega-ships.

 If you'd like to book a cruise through a travel agent, you can pop into a downtown storefront or search for cruise sellers online.
 If you want to look for agents registered with travel organizations, here are some resources for finding agencies near you.